 Individualized Coaching with a TFC Core Trainer.
 Regular coaching sessions to track your learning goals, create work plans, and reflect on your practice.
 Coaches are invested in your skill-building and are you primary contact at TFC over the arc of the Fellowship.

 Workshop Scholarships.
-Full scholarships and travel stipends to any 2021 TFC workshop.
+Full scholarships and travel stipends to any TFC workshop during the Fellowship.